 You submitted required forms for ACT through your ACT account.
 After ACT accepts you, the Admissions Office will send a tentative class schedule that they publish for summer, along with instructions on how to register.
-You will send your course preferences to the ACT Registrar's Office, copying Jenna Krosch (kroschjm@uwec.edu).
+Once ACT emails you, you will send your course preferences to the ACT Registrar's Office, copying Jenna Krosch (kroschjm@uwec.edu).
 Courses should be ranked in the order you wish to take them, with number one being your top choice.

 You will choose between taking 3 credits or 6 credits.
-There is a price difference but note that if you need financial aid, you MUST be enrolled in at least 6 credits.
-You will need to decide between 3 and 6 credits and let Jenna (kroschjm@uwec.edu) know so that you are properly enrolled at UWEC.
-You cannot change this after you are enrolled at UWEC, which will happen in mid-late spring semester.
+There is a price difference but note that if you need financial aid, you MUST be enrolled in at least 6 credits in the summer.
+You will need to decide between 3 and 6 credits and let Jenna

+(kroschjm@uwec.edu) know so that you are properly enrolled at UWEC.